لسانك حصانك tongue twister book

 children's book cover seamless illustration Bologna Winner

-When I first read the text of Lisanak Hisanak, I immediately got the vision for the illustrations.
-I knew I wanted the illustrations to be as puzzling and fun as the tongue twisters themselves.
-I wanted the illustrations to be a visual representation of the confusion that happens verbally when reading the tongue twisters.
+My aim was for the illustrations to be as puzzling and fun as the tongue twisters themselves.
+I wanted them to be a visual representation of the confusion that happens verbally when reading the tongue twisters.
 I imagined the letters tangled together, but I also didn’t want the illustration to be just an abstract composition.

 children book illustration process Hanane Kai